wehnerjp/DSA_Practice/Google.md

 * Hash function determine how we jump from a string to a particular index of the array Hash function = string -> integer (hashcode) -> index in array -> object

+Like arrays, hash tables provide constant-time O(1) lookup on average, regardless of the number of items in the table.
+The (hopefully rare) worst-case lookup time in most hash table schemes is O(n).

 * index of the array is not the hash code
   * Primarily because the array that stores the value might be much smaller than all the potential hash table values
 * Two strings could have the same hash code